sapegin/sapegin.me/src/content/blog/naming.md

 ## Use common opposite pairs

-Often we create pairs of variables or functions that do the opposite operations or hold values that are on the opposite ends of the range.
-For example, `startServer`/`stopServer`, or `minWidth`/`maxWidth`.
+Often, we create pairs of variables or functions that do the opposite operations or hold values that are on the opposite ends of the range.
+For example, `startServer`/`stopServer` or `minWidth`/`maxWidth`.
 When we see one, we expect to see the other, and we expect it to have a certain name because it either sounds natural in English (if one happened to be a native speaker) or has been used by generations of programmers before us.

 Some of these common pairs are: